uviclibraries/genai-notebooklm/4-nblm-summarize-survey-text.md

   > - **Reflection**: What do you think of the quality of the Summary?
   > - **Reflection**: Are there any potential drawbacks or problems you can think of with this type of GenAI-created summary?
 2. **Audio Overview**:
+  - To create an audio overview, all you need to do is click on the blue **Audio Overview** button .
+Select the options that make the most sense for you (including chaning the language if you like), as well as provide a prompt describing what you want, and who your audience is
-  - To create a podcast summary, all you need to do is click on the blue **Generate** button (see image above).
-It typically takes between two and five minutes to generate the podcast, and the podcasts seem to be about 10 to 18 minutes long depending on how much information it needs to summarize.<br>
+  - It typically takes between two and five minutes to generate the podcast, and the podcasts seem to be about 10 to 18 minutes long depending on how much information it needs to summarize.<br>
   - Once the podcast has been generated, you can listen to the podcast by clicking on the light blue play button.
   - To download the podcast to your computer to share with other people click on the **three vertical dots** to the right of the play button and then click on the **Download** button.
   - If you don't want to wait for NotebookLM to create the podcast you can listen to the version it created for the DSC: [Podcast Summary Audio](images/nblm-podcast-summary.mp3){:target="_blank"} (12-min).